microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 Considering the food order card above, one option in show card scenarios may be to validate the current show card, or the show card and any parent cards.
 This works well for the food order card, but doesn't help us with card scenarios that include toggles.
 It may also not be the correct behavior for a mid card action set containing a show card.
 While it would be nice if we could provide an algorithm that deduces which inputs should be validated, it would be tricky to create an algorithm that gracefully handles all cases.
 Additionally, the more complicated the algorithm, the harder it is for card authors to understand the expected behavior.

 #### Card Author Control
 As the discussion above shows, depending on the card scenario, it may be difficult for us to determine which fields the card author wants to validate.
 Any of the above approaches may be correct for *some* cards, but none are appropriate for all cards.
 In order to address this, the best approach is to allow the card author to specify which inputs are associated with a given action.
-We will implement this via a new `associatedInputIds` property on Action types.
+We will implement this via a new `associatedInputIds` property on ```Action.Submit``` actions.
 The inputs listed will be the ones that are validated, and also the ones that are returned on Submit.

 The first option available for inputs is "All."
 This will validate and submit all inputs on the card.
 This is the current behavior, and would be the default for submit actions.
 ```json